ddorn/Asciiditor/README.md

+NOTE:
+This project is unfinished and I have no plans to continue working on it.
+If your are interested in this project and would like to pursue its developement, please contact me!

 # Asciiditor
 This will be an editor for [Asciidots](www.github.com/aaronduino/asciidots), but you don't want to try it now, it is still in pre-pre-sub-alpha version.
 Come to talk on [gitter](https://gitter.im/asciidots/Lobby) ! :D